 It becomes a habit

 It gives rise to a vicious cycle.
-Your present becomes all the more unbearable as you equate your idealised past to your present and start believing that your romanticised recollections are the norm or ought to be.
+Your presence becomes all the more unbearable as you equate your idealised past to your present and start believing that your romanticised recollections are the norm or ought to be.
 What you may fail to grasp is that the situation was never perfect; it was your emotional response to it that was.
-If you were to be aware of that simple fact, that your attitude decides everything, it would make you want to zoom back into the present to adjust yourself emotionally.
+If you were to be aware of that simple fact that your attitude decides everything, it would make you want to zoom back into the present to adjust yourself emotionally.